minio/operator/docs/nginx-ingress.md

 kubectl create secret tls nginx-tls --key  tls.key --cert tls.cert -n tenant1-ns
 ```

+*Note*: Using self-signed certificates may prevent client applications which require strict TLS validation and trust from connecting to the cluster.
+You may need to disable TLS validation / verification to allow connections to the Tenant.

 ### Create Ingress Rule

 Finally create the Ingress object using the yaml file below.
 Once created successfully, you should be able to access the MinIO Tenant from outside the cluster